 Ask candidates the same questions

-After you got your preparation done, it is time to conduct the interview.
-Be sure to plan enough time for each interview to prevent need of time.
-We recommend you to use the order stated below:
+After you have completed the preparations, it is time to conduct the interview.
+Be sure to schedule enough time for each interview to prevent being pressed for time.
+We recommend using the following order:

-Be very aware on the way you introduce yourself, since it will set the tone of the conversation.
-If you are working for a formal organization, you should not act too casual and vice versa.
-Treat candidates with respect and put them at easy if they are nervous.
-Be sure to offer them something to drink.
-Keep in mind that you should tidy your interview room up, since a messy room could leave a bad impression.
-Start the conversation by telling something about yourself and your organization and start off with telling something about the position.
-You can be more detailed than in the job description.
+Your introduction will set the tone for the conversation that follows so be very aware of how you introduce yourself.
+It is key to represent your company culture, so if you work in a formal organization, you should not act too casual etc. Always treat candidates with respect and try to reassure them if they apear nervous.
+Offer your candidate something to drink and remember to tidy up your interview room because a messy room could leave a bad impression.
+Start the conversation by introducing yourself and your organization and brief them about the position.
+This is where you can add more detail to the listed job description.

-Once you told the applicant something about your organization, the listing and yourself, it is time to interview the applicant.
-Always start off with some generalized questions to get to know the applicant better.
-These type of questions tend to increase applicant confident, which often results in a better conversation.
-You can ask about the applicants’ background or general interests.
-As soon as the applicant speaks confidently, you can ask about their interest in the position and how they contribute to your company.
+Once you have told the candidate something about yourself, your organization and the listing, it is time to turn to the candidate.
+You could begin by asking general questions to get to know the candidate better.
+These types of questions tend to increase the candidate’s confidence and often result in a more open conversation.
+When you start asking about the candidate’s interests or background, you will notice the moment that they become calmer.
+As soon as you notice this happening move the conversation to their interest in the position and their potential contribution to your company.

-After this, you can ask the applicant about their resume.
-Be sure to ask specific questions about responsibilities, pressures they encountered and other job details.
-Also ask about why the candidate left/ is leaving their last job.
-Don’t forget to give applicants enough room to ask you questions about the job or the company.
-This will tell you if applicants put in enough time in their own preparation and whether they are seriously interested.
-As mentioned above, put some consistency in your questions so you can easily compare different applicants in a later stage.
+The next step is to ask the candidate about their resume.
+Prepare specific questions about previous responsibilities, pressures they encountered and other former job details.
+At this point is it also good to find out why the candidate left/ is leaving their last job.
+Do not forget to give an applicant enough room to ask you any questions about the position or the company.
+This will immediately inform you whether or not a candidate has put enough time into their own preparation and if they are genuinely interested.
+Be consistent in your questions for all candidates so you can easily compare and contrast them at a later stage.

-These steps should help you conduct the perfect interview.
-If you need more information about job interviews or HR in general, feel free to contact us using the live chat in the bottom right of your screen.
+We hope that you may find these steps useful to you and an aid in perfecting your interview strategy so as to hire the right people for your current job opening.
+If you need more information about job interviews, or more general HR information, feel free to contact us using the live chat in the bottom right of the page.